The Ultimate Guide to Starting a Blog, Attracting Readers and Making Money

 Janice the runner might want to post a photo of her running, along with a couple of paragraphs about how she discovered her love for the sport, her running goals and maybe a bit about her life when she’s not hitting the road.

 On my about page, I talk about how I’ve been trying to make extra money for as long as I can remember.
-I also include a few photos and list recent mentions in the media, like when NBC Miami asked me about my favorite savings apps.
-This lets people know a little bit about me and my experience, plus establish a few credentials.
+I also include a few photos and display a graphic of publishers we’ve been featured on.
+These relationships help establish trust.

 Your Blog’s Contact Page